LearnersGuild/curriculum-app/modules/Building-A-CLI-in-Node/README.md

 ## Skills

-- Can access arguments from a node script run via the terminal
+- Can read program arguments in Node
-- Can access environment variables from a node script
+- Can read environment variables in Node
 - Can read and write to files using `fs.readFileSync`
-- Can create a node executable script that takes arguments and prints output to STDOUT and STDERR
+- Can create a Node executable script that takes arguments and prints output to `STDOUT`
-- Can read and write CSV files
+- Can read and write `CSV` files
-- Can read and write JSON files
+- Can read and write `JSON` files

 ## Exercises